Isopods In A Bioactive Vivarium

 Clean Up Crew For Ball Pythons

-Here's where the issues of big poops, with big spaces between them, but there are some industrius examples of clean-up crew that you can get.
-You'll need to feed them to keep the colony going.
+Here’s where the issues of big poops, with big spaces between them, but there are some industrious examples of clean-up crew that you can get.
+Ball pythons produce more waste than many other reptiles, so selecting isopod species capable of processing more waste is important.
+Some isopod species are protein hungry and may require supplemental protein sources to thrive in ball python enclosures.
+You’ll need to feed them to keep the colony going.

 With Ball Pythons liking a humidity and temperature gradient you can have a wide range of species.
+It’s important to choose specific species that can handle the humidity and waste output of ball pythons.
+Powder orange and Spanish orange isopods are recommended options for ball python vivariums due to their hardiness and cleaning ability.
 Have a browse in the shop and see what suits your needs.

 Clean Up crew for Bearded Dragons

 Despite the fact there are isopods that live in the deserts of Africa, there are fewer isopods that thrive in the drier conditions needed for bearded dragons.
+Temperate isopod species are better suited for these drier environments, making them a more appropriate choice for bearded dragon enclosures.
 But Porcellionides pruinosus is something to consider.
-They're a hardy species and will breed fast enough that even if the dragon has a snack on some you will have a robust colony.
+They’re a hardy species and will breed fast enough that even if the dragon has a snack on some you will have a robust colony.
+Dairy cows (Porcellio laevis), a protein-driven isopod species, can be aggressive and may bite reptiles, so they should be used with caution in bearded dragon setups.

 Clean Up Crew For Tortoise Tables.

-Isopods can make your vivarium a better place, they can add another layer of enjoyment, looking for the colony as they expand, waiting to spot them hanging out, or just making the space better for your pets.
+Isopods can make your vivarium a better place, they can add another layer of enjoyment, looking for the colony as they expand, waiting to spot them hanging out, or just making the space better for your pets, especially when you offer natural foods like rotting wood for your isopods to encourage natural foraging behaviour.